How to set up tile navigation

 Tiles for dashboards have a different background color than tiles for data cubes.
 You can customize the background color of tiles on a per-file type basis by adding one or more tile styles.

-Under Look \ APPEARANCE properties, click the plus sign to add a tile style.
+In the Look tab under Appearance, click the plus sign to add a tile style.
 A tile style for dashboards is added by default (named Dashboard).

 Click the dashboard tile style to edit it.
 You can now set the background color or change the file type.